by Matt Slick

 There are a lot of competing truth-claim systems in the world.
 How do we know that we as Christians are believing what is true and are not deceived?
 The answer is three-fold.

 First, Christianity is only as true as the person of Jesus.
-He fulfilled prophecy, claimed to be God in flesh, performed many miracles, died, and physically rose from the dead.
+He fulfilled prophecies, claimed to be God in flesh, performed many miracles, died, and physically rose from the dead.
 Christianity is about Jesus, his claims, and his deeds.
-It is based on him and it is only as true as he is true.
+It is based on him, and it is only as true as he is true.

 Second, Christianity is consistent with reason, facts, and shows evidence of God's inspiration in the Bible.

 Third, all other religious systems are either unverifiable or irrational in their teachings.